-The "Pile Damage" resistance factor ( $\phi_c$ ) (H-pile) of 0.6 (without pile points/tips) or 0.5 (when pile points/tips are used) is applied to calculate the maximum structural resistance of the steel pile (AASHTO 6.5.4.2).
+The "Pile Damage" resistance factor (φ_c) (H-pile) of 0.6 (without pile points/tips) or 0.5 (when pile points/tips are used) is applied to calculate the maximum structural resistance of the steel pile (AASHTO 6.5.4.2).
 HP10x42 with an area of 12.4 sq. in. and a yield stress of 50 ksi will have a maximum structural resistance of 372 kips if pile tips are not used and 310 kips if tips are used.
 This is the maximum structural capacity of the steel pile.

-The geologic layer also receives a bearing resistance factor ( $\phi{dyn}$ ) ranging from 0.10 to 0.80 (AASHTO Table 10.5.5.2.3-1).
+The geologic layer also receives a bearing resistance factor (φ{dyn}) ranging from 0.10 to 0.80 (AASHTO Table 10.5.5.2.3-1).
 0.10 is the resistance factor to be used if the ENR formula is used without any dynamic or static testing on the piles and no field verification of hammer performance.
 0.80 can be used with dynamic testing performed on 100% of production piles along with a static load test for each site condition.
 0.55-0.65 is typically used if PDA testing is performed on a minimum of 2 piles (current AASHTO specification) at the site then driving criteria is established using the PDA results and the rest of the pile are driven to that criteria using the modified ENR formulas given in the KDOT Specifications.
-There is also a table for resistance factors ( $\phi{stat}$ ) (AASHTO Table 10.5.5.2.3-2).
+There is also a table for resistance factors (φ{stat}) (AASHTO Table 10.5.5.2.3-2).
 One "Resistance Determination Method" titled "End Bearing in Rock - Canadian Geotech.
 Society, 1985" allows a resistance factor of 0.45.
 This value has been commonly used if no dynamic testing will be performed on site.
-Whether the geologic capacity has actually been determined from this method is uncertain.
+However, when this phi has been used on projects it has often remained somewhat ambiguous whether the geologic capacity has actually been determined from this method.